tedbergstrand/GripTracker/README.md

 - Add instructions for using the Sparkfun sketches for calibration of HX711/Load Sensor to README.
 - Add photos to README
 - Add one-shot version that has the C++ build the webpages for people who don't want to do SPIFFS upload.
+  - This won't happen til I'm sure I'm happy with the code, because it will be a pain to modify.